6 Savings Challenges To Try in 2024

 Getting out of debt is a crucial step for anyone working toward a major financial goal.
 That’s because the more debt you have, the more money goes toward paying bills and excess interest, which is money not going into your savings account.

-What to do if you don’t have money saved up
+What to do if you don’t have any savings

 If you’ve struggled to stick to a budget and grow your savings, consider a money-saving challenge!
 Whether you try a weeklong no-spend challenge, a short 3-month challenge, or a year-long savings challenge, you’ll save more money than if you hadn’t tried.

-In the meantime, if you need extra cash in a pinch, Advance America is always here!
-Apply for an online personal loan, title loan, or installment loan today.
+In the meantime, if you need extra cash in a pinch, apply for an Advance America loan today.